-First, we prepared a set of one-way delays of packets for our trace-driven simulation.
-We measured the one-way delays with various network parameters.
-Second, in our simulation, the recorded one-way delays are traced one by one, and the playout delay $p_i$ of the ith packet is estimated according to each algorithm for all measured delays.
+We prepared a set of one-way delays of packets for our trace-driven simulation.
+For this purpose we measured the one-way delays with various network parameters.
+Second, in our simulation, the recorded one-way delays are used one by one, and the playout delay p_i of the ith packet is estimated according to each algorithm for all measured delays.
 Then, we check whether the delay of the next packet is smaller than the estimated playout delay or not.
 If the delay is larger than the estimated playout delay, the packet is treated to be lost.
 After tracing all measured delays, average playout delay and packet loss ratio are computed as the output.